 - how the web works (HTTP requests and responses, reading HTML)

 - writing functions and tests in Python

 - version control and collaborative coding (git and Github)

 - a basic data file format (json), working with a schema and data validation

 - problem solving, finding patterns, designing robust code

-The City Bureau Labs community welcomes contributions from everyone.
-We prioritize learning and leadership opportunities for under-represented individuals in tech and journalism.
+The City Bureau Labs community welcomes contributions from everyone, while prioritizing learning and leadership opportunities for under-represented individuals in tech and journalism.

 Ready to code with us?